ninabarzh/red-lantern-sim/README.md

 The simulator functions within a classic cycle of attack and defence under the Patrician's shrewd management:

-- The Spark (foreign element): The Scarlet Semaphore begins its "experimentation," visible only by [a fleeting internal notice](https://red.tymyrddin.dev/docs/scarlet/op-red-lantern/wall/internal-notice-tss).
+- The Spark (foreign element): The Scarlet Semaphore begins its "experimentation," visible only by [a fleeting internal notice](https://red.tymyrddin.dev/docs/scarlet/op-red-lantern/wall/internal-notice-tss) and red lanterns rearranging routes.
 - The Reaction: The Department of Silent Stability detects the anomalies and [issues a cautious briefing](https://blue.tymyrddin.dev/docs/shadows/red-lantern/kickoff/internal-briefing-doss), which is promptly [intercepted by the attackers](https://red.tymyrddin.dev/docs/scarlet/op-red-lantern/wall/internal-briefing-doss).
 - The Escalation: The red team uses this intelligence to [refine its "control-plane attack" theories](https://red.tymyrddin.dev/docs/scarlet/op-red-lantern/wall/control-plane), creating a formal catalog.
 - The Patrician's Move: Seeing the activity as a useful but disruptive threat, the Patrician intervenes.
 He [recruits the talent](https://red.tymyrddin.dev/docs/scarlet/op-red-lantern/wall/ponders-visit), converting the threat into a strategic asset.